We offer a range of Scholarship options to both current and prospective students. Please find the current list below.

 “The Robert Hood Memorial Student Award” encourages and assists students to further their academic achievements as well as their active contribution to their school and the wider community.

 The award is given to students who demonstrate the importance that The Lions Club of Oakleigh places on active and positive community involvement.
 We believe these values are reflected in our students who support the values of the College and its ethos, demonstrate support for others and have made a positive contribution to the wider community.

 Rotary Club Of Oakleigh – Vocational Excellence – Citizenship Awards

-This Award recognise two students who have demonstrate leadership qualities with a community focus both within the school setting as well as the wider community.
-In recognition of their leadership qualities and service above self attributes two year eleven students will each receive a Citizen watch from the Rotary Club of Oakleigh.
+This Award recognises two students who have demonstrated leadership qualities with a community focus both within the school setting as well as the wider community.
+In recognition of their leadership qualities and service above self attributes two years 11 students will each receive a Citizen watch from the Rotary Club of Oakleigh.

 This award recognises the achievement of a senior student (Year 11) who has made an outstanding contribution to the College community while attending the College.
 This contribution is recognised at both the College level and in the broader community and is presented to the recipient by the local member for Hotham.